Free Tech Pack Template + Guide

 Ok, you have an idea.
 Maybe you have even gone out and started to source fabrics.
 But, how do you turn your idea into reality?
 Well, simply put the answer is the tech pack.
-And as always virtue + vice is offering an in-depth guide for free.
+And as always virtue + vice is offering an in-depth guide and tech pack template for free!

 What is a tech pack?